ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ## Overview

-`amp-fx-collection` extension provides a collection of preset visual effects such as parallax that can be easily enabled on any element via attributes.
+The `amp-fx-collection` extension provides a collection of preset visual effects, such as parallax that can be easily enabled on any element via attributes.

-Currently only `parallax` is supported.
-More effects such as `fade-in`, `slide-in` and more are planned to be supported soon.
+Currently, only the `parallax` effect is supported.
+More effects such as `fade-in`, `slide-in` are planned to be supported soon.

 ### parallax
-Parallax effect allows an element to move as if it is nearer or farther relative to the foreground of the page content.
+The `parallax` effect allows an element to move as if it is nearer or farther relative to the foreground of the page content.
 As the user scrolls the page, the element scrolls faster or slower depending on the value assigned to the `data-parallax-factor` attribute.